Psychometrer Eiji: Other merchandise

 It was adapted into a Japanese television drama series that was aired for ten episodes Nippon Television from January 11, and March 15, 1997.
 In 1999, a second season was broadcast to an average television viewership rating of 15.4%, a decline from the 17.1% of the first season.
 They were followed by a special broadcast on September 24, 2000.
 Masahiro Matsuoka performed the main role in all of the live-action adaptations.

 A PlayStation game was released on February 18, 1999, by Kodansha.

 Reception

 The series has been popular and enjoyed good number of sales.
-The 25 volumes of Psychometer Eiji have sold over 12 million copies in Japan as of November 2007.
+The 25 volumes of Psychometrer Eiji have sold over 12 million copies in Japan as of November 2007.
 The first two volumes of Psychometrer were on the Oricon chart of 30 best-selling manga for two weeks, while several others remained on the chart for a week.
 When a crime involving a man hidden in a drainage sewer to look at women's underwear, it led to several comparison on Twitter to a similar case that happened in the manga.